 2. Set a Reasonable Business Budget

-A question a lot of potential cleaning business owners ask is – Can I start a cleaning company with no money?
-The answer is, it will take some money, but it can be a lot less expensive than you think!
+Some questions that many potential cleaning business owners ask are – Can I start a cleaning company with no money?
+How can I keep my costs down?
+Is starting this type of business expensive?
+The answer is it will take some money, but it can be a lot less expensive than you might think!

 Performing most of your cleaning jobs solo will help keep more money in your pocket, but budgeting is about more than how many hours you work.
 After all, you will need to invest in some supplies for your business to succeed, as well as track and cover vehicle maintenance and fuel costs.